python/cpython/Doc/library/inspect.rst

 .. function:: getinnerframes(traceback, context=1)

-   Get a list of frame records for a traceback's frame and all inner frames.
+   Get a list of :class:`FrameInfo` objects for a traceback's frame and all inner frames.
 These frames represent calls made as a consequence of *frame*.
    The first entry in the list represents *traceback*; the last entry represents where the exception was raised.

    .. versionchanged:: 3.5
       A list of :term:`named tuples <named tuple>`